UniverseBot/Privacy-Police/README.md

-<h1 align="center">PRIVACY POLICY</h1>
+<h1 align="center">PRIVACY POLICE</h1>

 <h3 align="center">
-  This Privacy Policy explains how we collect, use, disclose, and protect your personal information when you use the Universe bot.
-By using the Universe bot, you agree to the collection and use of your personal information as described in this Privacy Policy.
+  This Privacy Police explains how we collect, use, disclose, and protect your personal information when you use the Universe bot.
+By using the Universe bot, you agree to the collection and use of your personal information as described in this Privacy Police.
 </h3>

 ------